3-4ozsmoked salmon (from above, roughly ¼ lb after cooked, flaked)

 For the Smoked Salmon:

-Preheat smoker to 225 degrees, with cherry or apple wood.
+Preheat smoker to 225 degrees F, using cherry or apple wood.

 Rub salmon with the Dijon mustard then season with the salt and pepper.

 Place on smoker for about 90 minutes or until the interior of the salmon is moist and slightly pink.

 Remove, and once cooled, break up the pieces and discard any bones that might remain.